nikclayton/powercoders.org/site/content/program/_index.md

       * Access to an internship lasting between 6 and 12 months

-      If the aforementioned information applies to you, apply to the program closest to their place of residence.
+      If the above mentioned information applies to you, apply to the program closest to your place of residence.
+Our current programs:

-      <a href="/city/lausanne/#participant" class="btn waves-effect waves-light
-      pwc-red">Lausanne</a>

       <a href="/city/istanbul/#participant" class="btn waves-effect waves-light